QuKunLab/BLEND/README.md

 # BLEND
 ## Introduction
-**BLEND** (biased low-rank matrix decomposition incorporating single-cell transcriptomic data) is a method that applies biased low-rank matrix factorization with single-cell transcriptomic guidance to mitigate the impact of noise and jointly model gene expression and spatial coordinates, enabling precise identification of spatial domains in SSRT. is a tool for identifying the spatial domain of subcellular resolution spatial transcriptome data.
+**BLEND** (biased low-rank matrix decomposition incorporating single-cell transcriptomic data) is a method that applies biased low-rank matrix factorization with single-cell transcriptomic guidance to mitigate the impact of noise and jointly model gene expression and spatial coordinates, enabling precise identification of spatial domains in SSRT.

 ![BLEND_diagram](./fig/BLEND_pipeline.png)